andreabassetti/fairtrade/README.md

 We tried various different models (RandomOverSampler, Adaboost Classifier) to see how they performed against each other.
 We decided to go with Random Forest Classifier since it’s a great model to choose to avoid overfitting and we could use it rank the importance of the input features.
-The initial limitations seen in this model is that it has a somewhat low precision score with predicting demoters.
+The initial limitations seen in this model is that it has a somewhat low precision score with predicting demotors.

 Below, you can see the results in our confusion matrix.